bahlo/arne.me/content/blog/jj-in-practice.md

 You'll notice that our active revisions are now left-aligned, and the one to add this very blog post has moved to the right.
-There's no hirarchy, they're all descendants of `Add weekly/166`.
+There's no hierarchy, they're all descendants of `Add weekly/166`.

-After doing some work, e.g. addings a new atom, I can _describe_ that revision with `jj describe`.
+After doing some work, e.g. adding a new atom, I can _describe_ that revision with `jj describe`.
 This is comparable to `git commit`, but it doesn't actually create a commit or a revision, it only _describes_ the current one.